jorgemspereira/Classifying-Geo-Referenced-Photos/README.md

 The "European Floods 2013" dataset can be obtained from:
 https://github.com/cvjena/eu-flood-dataset

-The dataset from "Multimedia Satelite Task from MediaEval 2017" can be obtained from:
+The dataset from "Multimedia Satellite Task from MediaEval 2017" can be obtained from:
 https://github.com/multimediaeval/2017-Multimedia-Satellite-Task/wiki/Data-Release

-The dataset from "Multimedia Satelite Task from MediaEval 2018" can be obtained from:
+The dataset from "Multimedia Satellite Task from MediaEval 2018" can be obtained from:
 https://github.com/jorgemspereira/MediaEval2018-Image-Downloader

 The Flood Severity labels can be found here: